-Figure 8-9.
-Static ARP Table - Add a New Entry window
+Figure 8- 10.
+Static ARP Table - Add window

 Parameter Description

 IP Address The IP address of the ARP entry.

 MAC Address The MAC address of the ARP entry.

 After entering the IP Address and MAC Address of the Static ARP entry, click Apply to implement the new entry.
 To completely clear the Static ARP Settings, click the Clear All button.